 From MozillaZine Knowledge Base

 The profiles.ini file contains information used to keep track of profiles in Firefox, Thunderbird, and SeaMonkey (2.0 and above).
 Whenever you use the Profile Manager to create, rename or delete a profile in these applications, the changes are reflected in the profiles.ini file.
-The profiles.ini file is located inside the "Firefox" "Thunderbird" or "SeaMonkey" folder in the profile folder path for each application.
+The profiles.ini file is located inside the "Firefox" "Thunderbird" or "SeaMonkey" folder in the profile folder path for each application (see Show hidden files and folders).

-Note that in Windows 7/Vista/XP/2000 you can use "Start -> Run" (you can press "Windows key+R" to open the Run box), then type in one of the following and click "OK" to quickly open the appropriate folder:
+On Windows: You can use "Start -> Run" or press [Windows key]+[R] to open the Run box, then type in one of the following and click "OK" to quickly open the appropriate folder:

 Since the profiles.ini file is a plain-text file, it can be easily opened, viewed and edited, if necessary, with a text editor such as Notepad.
 Caution: An "already running but is not responding" error can occur as a result of incorrect editing of the "profiles.ini" file (bug 278860).
 Always make a backup copy before editing the profiles.ini file.